bazilinskyy/multiped/README.md

 Tested with Python 3.8.5.
 To setup the environment run these two commands in a parent folder of the downloaded repository (replace `/` with `\` and possibly add `--user` if on Windows:
 - `pip install -e multiped-crowdsourced` will setup the project as a package accessible in the environment.
 - `pip install -r multiped-crowdsourced/requirements.txt` will install required packages.

+## Troubleshooting
+### Troubleshooting setup
+#### ERROR: multiped-crowdsourced is not a valid editable requirement
+Check that you are indeed in the parent folder for running command `pip install -e multiped-crowdsourced`.
+This command will not work from inside of the folder containing the repo.